Will Smith Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.15 team ERA that ranks 12th across all league pitching staffs.
+- The Giants' 4.22 team ERA ranks 12th across all MLB pitching staffs.

-- Wood (0-0) makes the start for the Giants, his second of the season.
+- Cobb (0-1) gets the start for the Giants, his third of the season.

-- In his last appearance on Thursday, the lefty threw three innings against the Chicago White Sox, giving up one earned run while surrendering six hits.
+- In his last time out on Friday, the righty tossed seven innings against the Kansas City Royals, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.